 Serin Physics Laboratories, Busch Campus of Rutgers University

-136 Frelinghuysen Road, Piscataway, NJ
+136 Frelinghuysen Road, Piscataway

 John W. H. Simpson Observatory

 Washington Crossing State Park

 333 State Park Rd., Hope